dasnebbi/streamer.bot/auto-shoutout/README.md

 # Nebusters Auto-Shoutout

-The NAS contains of several actions, commands and queues in order to work correctly.
+This snippet for Streamer.Bot contains of several actions, commands and queues in order to implement a auto-shoutout functionality.

 ## Installation